 I have cut my finger.

 6. For long actions and situations which started in the near past and went on until very recently.
-For example:

 I have read three chapters since this morning.